vvdwivedi/loopback-next/docs/site/Deploying-with-pm2-and-nginx.md

    };
    ```

-3. Add pm2 as a dependency to your projet using following command
+3. Add pm2 as a dependency to your project using following command

    ```sh
    $ npm install pm2 --save